 Shortly after that, there is another sea battle, and it becomes clear that they will soon be picked up by an Allied ship, but not before they pull another German aboard who proves to be just as bad as Willi, though he is weak and soon overpowered, leaving the survivors to wonder, “What are you going to do with people like that?”

 Yes, German Nazis are evil, but are we all that good?
 Consider Willi’s justification for letting Gus drown.
 The lie that Willi thinks will be an acceptable justification for “allowing” Gus to drown is actually repugnant to the other survivors, who listen to his words in horror.
 And we who watch this movie are likewise repulsed by Willi’s callous remarks.
 But now let us ask ourselves why those who made this movie (writers John Steinbeck and Jo Swerling, and director Alfred Hitchcock) put this into the story.
 We cannot say it was to show that Willi was evil.
 We already knew that before he killed Gus.
-But if a murder was needed to really drive home the point, it was not Gus that had to be murdered.
+With a slight reworking of the script, Gus could have been saved by Kovac, after which the German could have said Gus would have been better of dead.
+Alternatively, if a murder was needed to really drive home the point, it was not Gus that had to be murdered.
 For example, it could have been Canada Lee that saw Willi sneaking a drink of water and who was then murdered by Willi and thrown overboard.
 Willi could then have tried to justify why he didn’t save Canada by saying, “Like the Jews, Negroes are inferior.
 They are better off dead and the world is better off without them.”
 That would definitely make it clear just how evil Willi is.

-And so, rather than leave the audience suspecting just such an outcome for Gus and Rosie, which would have been depressing, Steinbeck, Swerling, and Hitchcock killed Gus off.
-In this way, the audience was able to leave the theater feeling much better about the movie than if Gus had lived.
+And so, rather than leave the audience suspecting just such an outcome for Gus and Rosie, which they believed would have been depressing, Steinbeck, Swerling, and Hitchcock killed Gus off, allowing the audience to leave the theater feeling much better about the movie than if Gus had lived.
 You might even say that Gus’s death was necessary for there to be a happy ending.
-But does that not imply that those who made the movie as well as those who watched it then and those of us who watch it now are essentially in agreement with Willi when he asked, “What good could life be to a man like that?”
+But does that not imply that those who made this movie were essentially in agreement with Willi when he asked, “What good could life be to a man like that?”
+And if they were right in their assessment of the audience’s reaction to an ending in which Gus is still alive, then does that not imply that the audience at that time felt the way Willi did?